CodedbyJoseph/PersonalExpenseTracker_v1/README.md

 - run with python PersonalExpenseTracker_v1.py in the terminal or any IDE"

 Core features:
-- simple, CLI based day to day tracker
+- simple, CLI based day to day expense tracker
 - Log/delete an expense
 - View monthly summary (spent, budget, remaining)
 - View monthly breakdown (category and amount with ASCII bar chart)